 2. I need help from the Trans Disaster Relief Fund.

-- Home/Primary Residence: We will provide some housing assistance to individuals and families who have lost their homes as a result of an officially declared disaster.
-If you are a renter or homeowner you may qualify for assistance.
-If your home was impacted by a major disaster we recommend that you apply for assistance.
+- Home/Primary Residence: If your home was impacted by a major disaster we recommend that you apply for assistance.

 - Other Needs Assistance: We offer disaster assistance for some of your other disaster-caused expenses including, medical, child care, funeral and burial, essential household items, moving and storage, vehicle, and some clean-up items.

 - COVID-19/Coronavirus: We offer disaster assistance to those affected by the COVID-19 pandemic.

 - Apply for assistance through the Trans Disaster Relief Fund here.

 After you’ve submitted your request for assistance, you will be contacted by a TFA representative.
 Once your request is reviewed and approved, depending on what your needs are, you may qualify for: